prajwallshetty/Mini-Projects-Hub/README.md

 ## 🚀 Projects

-Browse and contribute to projects written in Java, C, and C++.
+Browse and contribute to projects written in Java, C, C++, HTML, CSS, Javascript.
 Share your own projects or help improve existing ones.
 Projects can range from beginner-friendly to advanced.

 ## 📜 Guidelines